-- Intermediate Level 2 Apprenticeships (equivalent to 5 good GCSE passes)
+- Intermediate Level 2 Apprenticeships (equivalent to five good GCSE passes)

-- Advanced Level 3 Apprenticeships (equivalent to 2 A level passes)
+- Advanced Level 3 Apprenticeships (equivalent to two A level passes)

-- Higher Apprenticeships 4, 5 and 6 – in March 2015 the Government announced 9 new Degree Apprenticeships, where employers, universities and professional bodies design a degree to meet full competency for an occupation.
+- Higher Apprenticeships 4, 5 and 6 – in March 2015 the government announced nine new Degree Apprenticeships, where employers, universities and professional bodies design a degree to meet full competency for an occupation.
 The first degree Apprenticeship is expected in the digital sector in September 2015.

 More details are available from the NAS website.